nytud/HuRC/README.md

 ## Data format

 The data files are in json format.
 The keys are the following:

-`idx`: unique id of the instances;
+`id`: unique id of the instances;
+`lead`: a short summary of the article as it was extracted from the source texts;

-`passage`: 2-3 paragraphs of a news article;
+`passage`: 3-6 paragraphs of texts as the body of the article;

-`query`: the last paragraph of the article with a masked named entity;
+`query`: the last paragraph of an article, some kind of summary or conclusion, with a named entity masked (with [MASK]) in it;

-`answers`: a list of the possible answers, where each answer consists of an id and a string.
+`MASK`: the masked named entity.

 ## Guidelines